 Local Digital Marketing Step 1: Claim Local Listings

-A digital presence starts with online listings on multiple business review sites like Google, Yelp, Facebook, and TripAdvisor.
-This is an absolutely crucial step in the process: according to a report from SOCi and Forrester, 80% of multi-location marketers admit that location information on third-party sites have a major impact on their brand’s reputation.
+A digital presence starts with online listings on multiple business review sites like Google, Yelp, Facebook, and Tripadvisor.
+This is an absolutely crucial step in the process: according to a report by Forrester, 80% of multi-location marketers admit that location information on third-party sites has a major impact on their brand’s reputation.

 This means that when you start creating your listings, make sure the information you add is correct and up-to-date.
 Wrong or outdated information is an easy barrier to entry and leads to poor customer experiences even before people walk through the door.

-On top of an expanded online footprint, local listings can house reviews, which are vital to attracting local attention.
-The SOCi/Forrester report found that 60% of marketers agree on the importance of what customers see on local ratings, reviews, and social sites influence on their decision to visit a store and make a purchase.
+On top of an expanded online footprint, local listings can house online reviews, which are vital to attracting local attention.
+60% of marketers agree that what customers see on social media and business review sites influences their decision to visit a store and make a purchase.